liamgines/google-doc-authors/README.md

 Remarks
 --------
-I built this so you can easily see what everyone added to a document in Google Drive.
+I built this so you can easily see what everyone added to a document in Google Drive.<br>
 This might be helpful to anyone that's working on a group assignment.

 Installation
 --------